violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 Community's always been important but it'll become more so very rapidly.
 If the quality is there, I'd rather get my blouse sewn by a fellow sex worker I know or one who is recommended to me by a friend.
 And, guess what, if they're willing to accept payment for that service in Zcash, I've got my perfect off-ramp right there!

 So if you're a sex worker with such skills, share that fact with friends you trust.
+Or maybe you've got a car, time, and need cash?
+Consider offering a [Homobiles](https://en.wikipedia.org/wiki/Homobiles){:target="_blank"}-style car service for your fellow workers and accept payments in ZEC or another privacy coin!
 Build a local economy, and stay surveillance-free by using Zcash to sustain it!
 The true revolutionary potential of this truly cannot be overstated.

 One way to think about this is: [Zcash](https://z.cash/){:target="_blank"} in [Zashi](https://electriccoin.co/zashi/){:target="_blank"} is to money what [Signal Private Messenger](https://signal.org/){:target="_blank"} is to speech.
 Vive la révolution!